 Fathers Who Changed America—And the Children They Left Behind.

 Being fathers changed Lincoln, JFK and this change resonated outward to the world— like Lincoln at Gettysburg; JFK and the Cuban Missile Crisis, King’s “Letter from a Birmingham Jail.”
-Their children were never free to allowed to lives independent of fathers who in death became larger than life.
+Their children were never free to allowed to live their life, independent of fathers, who in death became larger than life.

 A fuller portrait of Lincoln, JFK, and King begins with this book.
-Greater understanding of their children’s’ plight has its start in these pages.
+A greater understanding of their children’s’ plight has its start in these pages.
 And the writing of American history may never be the same.

 - Rise of the Hybrid.
 A thriller science “faction” feature film.
 Science has factually proven that a warming planet is causing the animal kingdom to evolve faster than we humans.
 Deep in the Maine woods, a new hybrid has emerged which combines the cleverness of the raccoon with the fierceness of the Black Bear.
 The outlook isn’t good for the home team.